 In case of the account is to be operated by mandate (Power of Attorney), entire CIP and verification of residential address shall be applied to the customer and person authorized to operate the account.
-Thump print and full KYC of Mandatee is compulsory.
+Thumb print and full KYC of Mandatee is compulsory.
 Name, address, relationship and identification document and photograph of the guardian must be obtained along with the child's Birth Certificate for opening account of a "Minor".
+Similarly, full KYC of locker operator need to be obtained if he/she is different from locker holder.